-Type of Reward Reward issued for Issued by Further details Verbal praise Positive work in class, achievement, effort, demonstration of school values, extra-curricular contribution Any member of staff Praise and subject awards if appropriate Positive point Noteworthy work in class, achievement, effort, demonstration of school values, extra-curricular contribution, actions that promote the ethos of the school Any member of staff The accumulation of these will result in further rewards at various stages Form Teacher certificate Achieving 30 points FT/PC A certificate will be handed out in a year group assembly Pastoral Co- ordinator certificate Achieving 75 points PC A certificate will be handed out in assembly and there will be a treat organised by the PC Head Teacher certificate Achieving 150 points Deputy Head/Head A certificate will be awarded in assembly and there will be a pizza lunch with the Head and SLT and other award winners Half colours/ Full colours Badges issued to the students to demonstrate representing the school with distinction and commitment in at least 3 areas: KS3 - Half colours KS4 - Full colours PCs Colours are issued for representation in sport, drama, music, debating charity work etc. An annual celebratory assembly will be held for these.
+Type of Reward Reward issued for Issued by Further details

+Verbal praise Positive work in class, Any member of staff Praise and subject

+achievement, effort, awards if appropriate

+demonstration of school

+values, extra-curricular

+contribution

+Positive point Noteworthy work in class, Any member of staff The accumulation of

+achievement, effort, these will result in

+demonstration of school further rewards at

+values, extra-curricular various stages

+contribution, actions that

+promote the ethos of the

+school reflecting the 4 Is

+Form Teacher Achieving 30 points FT/PC A certificate will be

+certificate handed out in a year

+group assembly

+Pastoral Co- Achieving 75 points PC A certificate will be

+ordinator handed out in

+certificate assembly and there

+will be a treat

+organised by the PC

+Head Teacher Achieving 150 points Deputy Head/Head A certificate will be

+certificate awarded in assembly

+and there will be a

+pizza lunch with the

+Head and SLT and

+other award winners

+Half colours/ Badges issued to the PCs Colours are issued

+Full colours students to demonstrate for representation in

+representing the school sport, drama, music,

+with distinction and debating charity

+commitment in at least 3 work etc. An annual

+areas: celebratory assembly

+KS3 - Half colours will be held for these.

+KS4 - Full colours